50th Rifle Division (Soviet Union): History

 In May 1936, the division was formed from Construction Headquarters No. 27 as the Urovskaya Division of the Polotsk Fortified Region.
 It took part in the Soviet invasion of Poland in September 1939.
 On 17 September, it was part of the 3rd Army's 4th Rifle Corps.
 On 2 October, it was transferred to the 10th Rifle Corps of the same army.

 The 50th Rifle Division then fought in the Winter War.
 On 28 December, it was stationed in the region near Lake Sukhodolskoye.
 On 18 January 1940, it was subordinated to the 13th Army.
 The division became part of the 30th Rifle Corps on 30 January.
 On 21 January, the division went to the front lines.
 From 1–2 February, it fought in the Pasuri village on the Karelian Isthmus.
 On 11 February, it again attacked Finnish positions at Pasuri.
 It broke through the Finnish positions at Salmenkayta due to its artillery support, which damaged the morale of the defenders.
 On 23 February, it was stationed near the Salmenkayta River.
 Between 1–7 April, the division was transported by train back to Belarus.

 The division was then based in Lida and was part of the 21st Rifle Corps.
 In January 1941, it returned to Polotsk.
 On 22 June, Germany attacked the Soviet Union in Operation Barbarossa.
 According to the Western Front order of 24 June, the 21st Rifle Corps, including the division, became part of the 13th Army.
 It defended the line of the Viliya River northwest of Molodechno.
 The division received orders to advance on Ashmyany.
 However, divisional intelligence discovered that German armored and motorized forces were present in the town.
 The division was forced to retreat towards Molodechno under pressure from the German motorized troops.
 After the German capture of Minsk on 26 June, 13th Army was split into several groups.
 Molodechno was captured by German troops the next day.
 The 50th Rifle Division then retreated along the northern flank towards the Berezina River north of Barysaw.
-On the morning of 30 June, the division was in region of Lahoysk and Pleshchenitsy.
+On the morning of 30 June, the division was in region of Lahoysk and Plyeshchanitsy.
 The remnants of the 64th Rifle Division and the 100th Rifle Division's 331st Rifle Regiment were attached to the division there.
-On 1 July, the division withdrew from Pleshchenitsy.
+On 1 July, the division withdrew from Plyeshchanitsy.
 On 2 July, the division was attacked by German troops of the 20th Motorized Division advancing down the Logoysky road and was forced to retreat from Begoml.
 However, the division was able to hold the German advance for three days during fighting north of Barysaw.
 On 5 July, the division began the retreat to Syanno and was fighting near Vitebsk from 7 July.
 On 11 July, it was sent to Velizh to be rebuilt due to heavy losses.
 On 14 July, German troops attacked Velizh and the division had to retreat to the east.